MathieuNls/bianca/bianca.md

 ![Simplified Dependency Graph for \texttt{com.badlogicgames.gdx} (Zoomed from south of Figure \ref{fig:dep-graph})\label{fig:network-sample}](media/network-sample.png)

 Once the project dependency graph is extracted, we use a clustering algorithm to partition the graph.
 To this end, we choose the Girvan–Newman algorithm [@Girvan2002; @Newman2004], used to detect communities by progressively removing edges from the original network.
 The connected components of the remaining network form distinct communities.
-Instead of trying to construct a measure that identifies the edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
-This algorithm is very effective at discovering community structure in both computer-generated and real-world network data.
+Instead of trying to construct a measure that identifies the edges that are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
+This algorithm is very effective at discovering community structure in both computer-generated and real-world network data [REF].
 Other clustering algorithms can also be used.

 ## Building a database of code blocks of defect-commits and fix-commits {#sec:offline}

+To build our database of code blocks that are related to defect- and fixing-commits, we first need to identify the respective commits.
+Then, we extract the relevant blocks of code from the commits.

-BIANCA listens to bug closing events happening on the project tracking system.
+\textbf{Extracting Commits.} BIANCA listens to bug closing events happening on the project tracking system.
 Every time an issue is closed, BIANCA retrieves the commit that was used to fix the issue (the fix-commit) as well as the one that introduced the defect (the defect-commit).
 Retrieving fix-commits, however, is known to be a challenging task [@Wu2011].
 This is because the link between the project tracking system and the code version control system is not always explicit.
 In an ideal situation, developers would add a reference to the issue they work on inside the description of the commit.
 But this good practice is not always followed.
 To make the link between fix-commits and their related issues, we turn to a modified version of the back-end of commit-guru [@Rosen2015a].
 Commit-guru is a tool, developed by Rosen _et al._ to detect _risky commits_.
-A risky commit is a commit which is likely to have introduced a defect in the program.
+A risky commit is a commit that introduces a defect in the program.
-In order to identify risky commits, Commit-guru builds a statistical model using change metrics (i.e. amount of lines added, amount of lines deleted, amount of files modified, ...) from past commits known to have introduced defects in the past.
+In order to identify risky commits, Commit-guru builds a statistical model using change metrics (i.e. amount of lines added, amount of lines deleted, amount of files modified, etc) from past commits known to have introduced defects in the past.

 Commit-guru's back-end has three major components: ingestion, analysis, and prediction.
 We reuse the ingestion part of the analysis components for BIANCA.
 The ingestion component is responsible for ingesting (i.e., downloading) a given repository.
 Once the repository is entirely downloaded on a local server, each commit history is analysed.
 Commits are classified using the list of keywords proposed by Hindle *et al.* [@Hindle2008] (see Table \ref{tab:labels}).
-Commit-guru performs the SCM blame/annotate function on all the modified lines of code for their corresponding files on the fix-commit's parents.
-This returns the commits that previously modified these lines of code.
-These  are the ones that have introduced the bugs (i.e., the defect-commits).
+Commit-guru implements the SZZ algorithm [REF] to detect risky changes, where it performs the SCM blame/annotate function on all the modified lines of code for their corresponding files on the fix-commit's parents.
+This returns the commits that previously modified these lines of code and are flagged as the bug introducing commits (i.e., the defect-commits).
+Priori work showed that Commit-guru is effective in identifying defect-commits and their corresponding fixing commits [REF TSE] and to date, the SZZ algorithm, which Commit-guru uses, is considered to be the state-of-the-art in detecting risky commits.
 Note that we could use a simpler and more established tool such as Relink [@Wu2011] to link the commits to their issues and re-implement the classification proposed by Hindle *et al.* [@Hindle2008] on top of it.
 However, commit-guru has the advantage of being open-source, making it possible to  modify it to fit our needs and fine-tune its performance.

 \input{tex/table-words}

-To extract code blocks from fix-commits and defect-commits,  we rely on TXL [@Cordy2006a], which is a first-order functional programming over linear term rewriting, developed by Cordy et al. [@Cordy2006a].
+\textbf{Extracting Code Blocks.}To extract code blocks from fix-commits and defect-commits,  we rely on TXL [@Cordy2006a], which is a first-order functional programming over linear term rewriting, developed by Cordy et al. [@Cordy2006a].
 For TXL to work, one has to write a grammar describing the syntax of the source language and the transformations needed.
 TXL has three main phases: *parse*, *transform*, *unparse*.
 In the parse phase, the grammar controls not only the input but also the output forms.
 The following code sample---extracted from the official documentation---shows a grammar matching an *if-then-else* statement in C with some special keywords: [IN] (indent), [EX] (exdent) and [NL] (newline) that will be used in the output form.

 ```bash
 define if_statement